 Our responsibilities are to express a conclusion on the accompanying Statement.
-We conducted our engagement in accordance with UK Standard on Assurance Engagements (ISAE (UK) 3000)), Assurance engagements other than audits or reviews of historical financial information.
+We conducted our engagement in accordance with UK Standard on Assurance Engagements (ISAE (UK) 3000)), assurance engagements other than audits or reviews of historical financial information.
 ISAE (UK) 3000 requires us to form an opinion as to whether the Statement has been properly prepared, in all material respects, in accordance with the criteria set out in the guidance.

-We apply International Standard on Quality Control 1 and accordingly maintain a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.
+We apply ISQM1 (UK) and accordingly maintain a comprehensive system of quality control, including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.

-We have complied with the independence and other ethical requirements of the Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants which is founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour.
+We have complied with the independence and other ethical requirements of the Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants, which is founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour.

-For the purpose of the engagement we have been provided by the ICB with a copy of their draft MHIS compliance statement showing the eligible MHIS expenditure and target spend for 2022/23, together with a more detailed expenditure summary.
+For the purpose of the engagement we have been provided by the ICB with a copy of its draft MHIS compliance statement showing their eligible MHIS expenditure and target spend for 2023/24, together with a more detailed expenditure summary.
 The Accountable Officer of the ICB remains solely responsible for the Statement.